Cloudouble/xdr/README.md

 * `XDR.types._core.opaque`: an opaque byte array type.
 * `XDR.types._core.string`: a variable length string type.
 * `XDR.types._core.void`: a void (null) type.
-* `XDR.types._core.typedef`: a base type definition type which may be used to define other types with similar structures to the core types.
-This is the same as `XDR.types._base.TypeDef`

 You may define a new complex type by extending the `XDR.types._base.BaseClass`, however it is recommended to create complex types using .X type definitions.

 In all cases, an instance of a type, can be serialized as the property formatted bytes via the `bytes` property, and parsed back into a live JavaScript value via the `value` property.
 They can be created using either a live JavaScript value of the correct type, or via a valid UInt8Array of bytes.

 The core types generally behave as their values do as far as possible, for example `one + 1 = 2`.
 All types when converted to a string will render as a base64 encoded byte string, so \`${one}\` will render as `'AAAAAQ=='` rather then `'1'`.

+## Base Classes

+The following classes are extended to create the core types, compiled types by the `XDR.factory()` method, and can also be used to define new types manually.
+They are found within the `XDR.types._base` object:

+* `XDR.types._base.Scalar`: a base type class which may be used to define other types with scalar data structures, similar to the core types.
+Keep in mind that types created by extending this manually will not be detected with the `XDR.factory()` method, you would also have to define your own parser or other custom usage.
+* `XDR.types._base.Composite`: the base type which is used to define types with composite data structures, including all compiled types produced by `XDR.factory()`.
+Manually extending this is more likely to be useful, however it is still recommended to use .X type definitions and `XDR.factory()` to create new types.

 ## Recommended Type Definition and Development Process